saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#user">User</a></td>
 <td>

-Lookup an user by ID.
+Lookup a user by ID.

 </td>
 </tr>